 Geraniol may be found in geranium as well as palmarosa.

 Farnesol may be found in chamomile.
-It is also good for the mucous.
+It is also good for mucous.

-Other terpene alcohols include borneol, menthol, nerol, terpineol, (which Dr. Gattefosse considered to be a decongestant), vetiverol, benzyl alcohol, and cedrol.
+Other terpene alcohols include borneol, menthol, nerol, terpineol, (which Dr. Gattefosse considered being a decongestant), vetiverol, benzyl alcohol, and cedrol.